ShimShtein/rfcs/text/0003-remove-handle-ca.md

 # Alternatives
 [alternatives]: #alternatives

-We can use [extensible template provisioning](https://github.com/theforeman/rfcs/pull/6) if we want puppet plugin to generate a certificate upon finish template generation.
+1. We can use [extensible template provisioning](https://github.com/theforeman/rfcs/pull/6) if we want puppet plugin to generate a certificate upon finish template generation.
+2. We can use the model used in salt to open the autosign window on changes in the [build flag](https://github.com/theforeman/foreman_salt/blob/master/app/models/foreman_salt/concerns/host_managed_extensions.rb#L24-L26).

 # Unresolved questions
 [unresolved]: #unresolved-questions

-What exactly should be the payload that will enable us to trust the CSR.